Opentrons/opentrons-python-packages/README.md

 You'll also need to have Docker installed and running and accessible with how you call `./build` (i.e., if you don't want to use `sudo` then the docker socket should be user-accessible).

+### Machine Compatibility for Building

+This is tested and maintained for x64 docker.
+It should work if you run it from
+- An x86_64 linux host
+  - Including WSL
+- An x86_64 OSX host

+It might work on a native Windows x86_64 host.

+It definitely will not work on any machine architecture that presents the docker container with an arm64 environment (e.g. M1/M2 macs, phones, embedded devices).
+The buildroot SDK that powers the package builds needs to run in an x86_64 architecture.
+If that's all you have, you'll have to run it in a cross-architecture vm.

 ## Build Tools

 The build tools are a separate package that is developed in this repo in `./tools` - see that directory for more.